One of the states in the US having a lot of non-venomous snakes is Maryland.

 These types of snakes in Maryland love to hide underground and are easy victims because of their modest size.

 Red-bellied snakes are only as big as 10 inches when they are adults.
-This species exhibits various defensive behaviors, just like other tiny snakes.
+Like other tiny snakes, this species exhibits various defensive behaviors.

-The lips of red-bellied snakes twitch in response to danger.
+Red-bellied snakes twitch their lips in response to danger.
 It is thought that they are pretending to be dead to fend off predators.

 It is known that female red-bellied snakes give birth to live young.
 Rather than depositing eggs, they give birth to a limited number of live snakes.